lightzxx/notes/WebDesign/CSS(1).md

 * `p.intro` means that the intro class must be applied specifically to a <p> tag(<p class="intro">) for this style to work.

+* An `em` is the default browser font-size, so `2em` is twice the normal text size.

+### Inheritance
+* Inheritance is the process by which some CSS properties applied to one tag are passed on to nested tags.
+*